Nabs2000/hpc_useful_codes/README.md

 python training_irf_models.py
 ```

 Comment lines with `SBATCH` are the parameters that you can set for your job.
-The parameters that you can set are:
+The parameters that I've set for this job are:

-- `-J job_name`: The name of the job
+- `-J training_irf_job`: The name of the job, which is `training_irf_job` in this case
 - `--mem=150G`: The amount of memory that you want to allocate to the job
 - `--cpus-per-task=4`: The number of CPUs that you want to allocate to the job
 - `--gres=gpu:2`: The number of GPUs that you want to allocate to the job